Laws // Lois

 Division 7.
 Enforcement

 Article 22.
-Anyone whose rights or freedoms as guaranteed by this Part VII have been infringed upon or denied may apply to a court of competent jurisdiction to obtain such compensation as the court considers appropriate and just in the circumstances.
+Anyone whose rights or freedoms as guaranteed by this Part VII have been infringed upon or denied may apply to a court of competent jurisdiction to obtain such remedy as the court considers appropriate and just in the circumstances.

 If, in these proceedings, a court concludes that evidence of such infringement or denial was obtained in a way that infringed upon or denied any rights and freedoms as guaranteed by this Part VII, that evidence is excluded.